 In Our Prayers:

-From our congregation: Linda Van Wyhe (breast cancer), Eloise Heuer (cancer treatments), Joann Winterfeld (back issues), Phyllis Winterfeld, Heather Kaskie ( gall badder surgery), Vivian Johnson (knee surgery)
+From our congregation: Eloise Heuer (cancer treatments), Joann Winterfeld (back issues), Phyllis Winterfeld, Jeff Eilts (tumor in his colon)

-Other requests: Macy Van Der Brink (cancer), Jesse Sonichsen, Sandy Gregg (brain tumor), Eleanore Vogler (cancer), John Jacobs (recovery from a brain injury due to a fall), Shirley Cain (tumor on brain), Joyce Bertram (cancer), Curtis DeVries (cancer), Claire Opdahl (blood disease), Jeremy Hilt (cancer-cousin of Tia Ten Napel)
+Other requests: Macy Van Der Brink (cancer), Jesse Sonichsen, Sandy Gregg (brain tumor), Eleanore Vogler (cancer), John Jacobs (recovery from a brain injury due to a fall), Shirley Cain (tumor on brain), Curtis DeVries (cancer), Claire Opdahl (blood disease), Jeremy Hilt (cancer-cousin of Tia Ten Napel)